ovh/docs/pages/web_cloud/domains/dns_zone_edit/guide.en-au.md

 Once you have modified your domain name’s DNS zone, you will need to allow a maximum of 24 hours for the changes to propagate fully, and be effective.

-If you would like to reduce this delay for the next editions of your OVHcloud DNS zone, you can do so to a certain extent by adjusting the TTL (*Time To Live*), which will apply to all of the records in the DNS zone.
+If you would like to reduce this delay for the next edits of your OVHcloud DNS zone, you can do so to a certain extent by adjusting the TTL (*Time To Live*), which will apply to all of the records in the DNS zone.
 Perform the following actions:

 1. Log in to your [OVHcloud Control Panel](/links/manager).
 2. On the line at the top of the Control Panel, click on the `Web Cloud`{.action} tab.